slemire/slemire.github.io/_posts/2019-03-16-htb-writeup-carrier.md

 	PASS BGPtelc0rout1ng
 ```

-### Logging to the server with root system and getting the system flag
+### Logging to the server with root credentials and getting the system flag

 Note: We can log in directly from the HTB network to the box IP with the FTP credentials, but in this example we'll log in from `r1`.
 We have to first enable an interactive pty so we can SSH.